EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+Daniel and Bob.
+Should we have some exceptions terminate all algorithms (e.g., `std::out_of_range`) and some that don't terminate (e.g., `std::domain_error`)?
+Decision.

+Sebastian.
+Should we support Intel's math lib (MKL) with specialized builds?
+Decision.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._